IOxCyber/Linux-octo/Chapter6.md

 - <img width="500" alt="image" src="https://github.com/cybersome/Linux-octo/assets/40174034/beabff9b-4700-490a-997f-91f297fd6bc5">

 ### Password Verification:
-- As User logins, the system -> Checks `/etc/shadow` file -> `combines the salt for the user` -> `Cryptographically hashes` the combination of the salt and plain text password with the specified hashing algorithm.
+- As a Users, the system -> Checks `/etc/shadow` file -> `combines the salt for the user` -> `Cryptographically hashes` the combination of the salt and plain text password with the specified hashing algorithm.
 If the result matches the cryptographical hash, then the user typed the right password.

 ### Configure Password Aging:
 - `chage`, which stands for "change age".